-Program Objectives of CS Program
+Program Objectives and Learning Outcomes of CS Program

 The Educational Objectives of the FSU Computer Science Program are:

 - PEO1: Graduates will be employed in computer-related positions or in other degree-requiring professions.